hyesunyun/hyesunyun/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://www.khoury.northeastern.edu/'>Khoury College of Computer Sciences</a> --- <a href='https://www.northeastern.edu/'>Northeastern University</a>
+subtitle: Computer Science PhD student at <a href='https://www.northeastern.edu/'>Northeastern University</a>

 profile:
   align: right